Sustainability in banking

 Regulatory development in the context of sustainability

-The European Union promotes sustainable development of the economic system and has pledged to meet the goals of the Paris climate agreement and those of the UN's Agenda 2030.
-With its "Action Plan for Financing Sustainable Growth", the EU aims to reorient capital flows towards a more sustainable economy.
+The European Union (EU) promotes sustainable development of the economic system and is committed to the goals of the Paris climate agreement and those of the UN’s Agenda 2030.
+With its “Action Plan for Financing Sustainable Growth”, the EU aims – among other things, through incorporating sustainability into investment advice – to reorient capital flows towards a more sustainable economy.
 Integrating sustainability aspects into risk management and fostering transparency are key areas of the action plan.
-Achieving the European Council's goal of climate neutrality by 2050 will require a significant reduction in CO2 emissions, supported by "green" financing.
+Achieving the European Union’s goal of climate neutrality by 2050 will require a significant reduction in CO₂ emissions, supported by “green” financing.

 Various legislative initiatives following this action plan have been started in the EU.
 Particularly worthy of mention are:

 - Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector;

 - Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088 (Taxonomy Regulation);

 - Delegated Regulation amending Delegated Regulations (EU) 2017/565 and (EU) 2017/593 in the MiFID II context;

 - Delegated Regulations amending Delegated Regulations (EU) 231/2013 (AIFM) and 2010/43/EU (UCITS).

 The subsidiaries of LLB in Austria (bank and investment companies) are directly affected by the EU regulations.
 They are also relevant to LLB in Liechtenstein through the European Economic Area (EEA), although the date of application may vary depending on the law.